Red Button delivery

 The following information is for independent production companies making Red Button content for the BBC.

 Independent production companies should deliver all Red Button assets and related content to the Indie Delivery Unit except when directed otherwise by the commissioning specification.
-This includes the Billing form, Compliance form and TX/First Transmission form.
+This includes the Billing form, Compliance form and Transmission form.
 See the Paperwork section further down this page for more information.

 The Indie Delivery Unit will provide the programme UID and any further information.